haeundev/haeundev.github.io/_pages/CV.md

 ---

 ## Additional Information
-- **Distribution/Management Team at Sound Republica** (June 2019 - September 2019)
-  - Role in a music distribution company.
 - **Member of the Philosophy Reading Group** (February 2018 - February 2019)
   - Affiliated with Ewha Womans University Graduate School of Philosophy.
 - **Scholarship recipient at Ewha Womans University Graduate School of Philosophy** (September 2018 - February 2019)
-- **Intern in the Planning & Marketing Team at ACOM** (June 2017 - August 2017)
-  - Role in a musical production company.

 - **Music Instructor at Seondeok High School** (August 2015)
 - **Accompaniment for music broadcasts** (April 2014 - June 2019)
   - Including JTBC's "Hidden Singer", MBC's "Music Festival", and EXO Concert.